solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 In the preceding chapters, facts concerning organic life at the surface and on the floor of the ocean during present and past times have been brought forward to show that an organic origin of the planetary crust is rather what we should expect to find.

-Detailed investigation now confirms this expectation by revealing the fact that the lithosphere is mainly composed of a mineralized deposit of Foraminiferal shells belonging to the genus _Nummulites_, the deposit being either "primary" (i.e., as originally accumulated) or detrital.
+Detailed investigation now confirms this expectation by revealing the fact that the lithosphere is mainly composed of a mineralized deposit of Foraminiferal shells belonging to the genus _Nummulites_, the deposit being either "primary" (_i.e._, as originally accumulated) or detrital.

 The more recent primary deposits (Cainozoic to Archaeozoic) — either unaltered, or silicified into flints, gaizes, phthanites, _etc._ — are composed chiefly of calcium carbonate or silica, wholly or partly of organic origin.
 In the more ancient deposits, commonly known as igneous rocks, the silica has entered into combination with various bases, _viz._, oxides of Al. Ca. Mg.
 K. Na.
 Fe. — derived from the ocean partly through the agency of living matter — to form silicates.
 Chemical activity has been favoured by high temperature, possibly due in greater or less degree to the storing-up of heat derived from radio-active sources.